 Customizing this recipe

-Replace yeast with a sourdough starter.
-This brioche rises and bakes well with 75-150g of an active sourdough starter with 100% hydration.
+Use a sourdough starter instead of yeast.
+This recipe works well with 75-150g of an active sourdough starter with 100% hydration.
 For a stronger sourdough flavor, use more starter.
-Or you can make sourdough cinnamon rolls!
+Or make my sourdough cinnamon rolls!

-Unfortunately, this recipe will not work with 1:1 gluten-free flour.
-I am working on a gluten-free vegan brioche so watch this space!
+Unfortunately, this recipe won't work with 1:1 gluten-free flour.
+I am working on a gluten-free version so watch this space!

 Serving suggestions

-- Toast a slice and smother it with jam, cream, or any sweet spread!
+- Toast a slice and serve it with jam, cream, or any sweet spread.

 - Use stale leftovers for vegan french toast casserole.
 You deserve it!

-- Crumble the vegan bread, bake it at low heat and use it as a decadent topping for ice cream or other desserts.
+- Crumble the brioche, bake it at low heat and crumble it on ice cream.

-This brioche is used as the base for many other bread recipes on my site!
+This brioche recipe is the base for many other bread recipes on my site!
 My favorites are:

 Buttery Vegan Brioche